AITrackerDev/AITracker-DataCollection/README.md

 5. Next, type in the following command `bash quarantine.sh` and hit enter.
 (IMAGES HERE)
 6. Once the script has finished running, go into the folder and double click on the file named "AITracker-DataCollection" and the app should start up!
 (IMAGES HERE)

 Explanation on what the `quarantine.sh` script does: When a file is downloaded from the internet, macOS automatically applies a flag named "quarantine" to it, ensuring that it has the proper permissions to run, and essentially acts as a firewall to prevent malicious apps from running that aren't signed.
 What the script does is remove this quarantine flag, allowing the app to run normally, without having to pay Apple $99 a year to "sign" our app to verify it can be run on Macs.
+This script ONLY modifies this flag for files in this project, meaning that this won't affect any of your other files.
+In addition, the script will automatically delete itself once it has finished running.

 ## How to run as a developer
 ####Ensure you have Python installed (this project was built in Python 3.11).